anlutro/venv.sh/README.md

 ## Usage

 `venv activate` will activate a virtual environment in the current directory.
 If one is not found, you will be asked if you want to create one.

-`venv destroy` will deactivate and destroy the virtual environment.
+You can also use `venv create` to explicitly make one.

+You can use `--noninteractive` to prevent confirm prompts from showing up.

+By default, virtual environments will be created with the latest version of Python found in your `$PATH`.
+You can override this with `-2`, `-3`, or specifying an exact version with `-p` (e.g. `-p3.6` or `-p3.9.0b1`).

 By default, the directory name `.venv` will be used.
 It's recommended that you add this to your (global) gitignore.

+`venv destroy` will deactivate and destroy the virtual environment.

 You might also want to set up aliases to make these commands more easily accessible: